Getting Started with MCXW23-EVK

 2.1 Install Your Toolchain

-NXP offers a toolchain called MCUXpresso for VS Code.
-Please download MCUXpresso for VS Code v25.06 or newer.
+NXP offers a toolchain called MCUXpresso for Visual Studio Code (VS Code).
+Please download MCUXpresso for VS Code v25.06 or higher by clicking the button below.

 Visual Studio Code